 Dr. Milham has been a leader in open science towards the goal of accelerating the pace of discovery.
-Dr. Milham is also a world authority in Magentic Resonance Imaging (MRI) in neuropsychiatric disorders, particularly contributing in the recent development of resting MRI.
+Dr. Milham is also a world authority in Magnetic Resonance Imaging (MRI) in neuropsychiatric disorders, particularly contributing in the recent development of resting MRI.
 Dr. Milham and others have used resting MRI to identify connections of, functions of, and the interplay between various brain regions.
 Dr. Milham has published over 100 articles in some of the most scientifically respected journals, including the American Journal of Psychiatry, Journal of Neuroscience, Biological Psychiatry, Proceedings of the National Academy of Science and the Archives of General Psychiatry.
 He has received numerous honors throughout his career.

-Dr. Tobe is a Co-Investigator in the NKI Rockland Sample and Director of the Outpatient Research Department at NKI.
+Dr. Tobe is a Co-Investigator in the NKI Rockland Sample and Director of the Clinical Evaluation Center at NKI.
 In his role, Dr. Tobe assisted in the development of the NKI Rockland Sample assessment battery.
 He supervises all staff involved in data-gathering and is directly involved in administration of several assessments.
 Dr. Tobe lives in Rockland County with his family.

-Kristin Dietz Trautman, LCSW is a research scientist and the Community Outreach Liaison for the NKI Rockland Sample and the Nathan Kline Institute.
+Kristin Dietz Trautman, LCSW is a Research Scientist and the Community Outreach Liaison for the NKI Rockland Sample and the Nathan Kline Institute.
 She is a licensed clinical social worker and received her MSSW from Columbia University.
 She has extensive clinical and research experience in a wide variety of areas, including adolescent suicide prevention, assessment of substance use and other mental disorders, identification of characteristics and service use of runaway youth and those in the early stages of severe mental disorder, and the genetics and course of mood disorders over the lifespan.
-Ms. Trautman meets with members of community organizations to explore partnerships and plan events for the Rockland Sample Initiative.
-She coordinates public service activities, such as presentations given in libraries, and special events, such as Brain Day at NKI.
+She was a key collaborator on the development of assessments for the NKI-RS COVID extension project.